charliewahl/FloodRiskAnalysis/README.md

   3. Open the Model `Cartography&Styles.model3` as done with the previous Model.

-      1. All the styles need to be copied from the folder `styles` into the same folder as the downloaded OpenStreetMap Data from <a href="https://download.geofabrik.de/europe/germany/sachsen.html">Geofabrik Sachsen</a> (Otherwise the Styles won't be applied ot the layers in QGIS).
+      1. All the needed Layer Styles  to be copied from the folder `` into the same folder as the downloaded OpenStreetMap Data from <a href="https://download.geofabrik.de/europe/germany/sachsen.html">Geofabrik Sachsen</a> (Otherwise the Styles won't be applied ot the layers in QGIS).

        2. Remove all the layers which don't match with the style names afterwards (because we won't need them).